phorton1/Arduino-esp32_cnc3018/docs/readme.md

 pages:

 - **[History](history.md)** - my personal historical **perspectives** and
   photos of the development process for the esp32_cnc3018 machine
 - **[Hardware](hardware.md)** - shows the physical
   modifications to CNC 3018
-- **[3D Printing](3dPrinting.md)** - details the **3D Printing** of
-the plastic parts
 - **[Electronics](electronics.md)** - the **schematics** and home made circuit
   boards for the machine.
 - **[Software](software.md)** - describes the **software** architecture of
   esp32_cnc3018 and FluidNC
 - **[Installation](Installation.md)** - instructions on **building** and installing
   the esp32_cnc3018 firmware onto the ESP32 using the Arduino IDE environment.

 <br>